When might you have a tummy tuck?

 - an accumulation of blood or fluid around the surgical site that may need to be drained

-- tight skin that makes it difficult to bend forward
+- tight skin that makes it difficult to bend forward or stretch

 - nausea due to the anaesthetic